Effective from April 2, 2018, I have changed my policy about paper QSLs.

 - SWLs can use the bureau, direct mail (4 USD or 3 EUR) and eQSL.
 100% reply, if the report is a QSO.

-- Regardless these words.
+- Regardless the above.
 I will always reply any QSL I receive, regardless of the delivery method.

 Note: There is 50 cents discount if you order QSL via Clublog OQRS.